A resource planning for better project management

 • 48% of projects will not meet deadlines

-• 43% of projects go over budget
+• 43% of projects will go beyond the allocated budget

 • 31% of projects will not achieve their objectives